IBPS RRB Selection Process 2020

 Officer Scale I

-It comprises a three-tier selection process for Officer Scale I and comprises Prelims, Mains and GD/Interview.
-The Selection Process for Officer Scale I involves the following phases
+IBPS RRB Officer Scale-1 is a three-tier process and comprises Prelims, Mains, and GD/Interview.
+The IBPS RRB Selection Process for Officer Scale I involves the following phases

 - Preliminary Exam